Blue Peter: 1970–1999

 In 1989 (and again in 1992 and 1994), new arrangements of the theme tune were introduced.
 In 1995, BBC1 controller Alan Yentob suggested airing a third edition of Blue Peter each week.
 This meant that it was sometimes pre-recorded; Joe Godwin, the director, suggested that the Friday edition should be a lighter version of the show, which would concentrate on music, celebrities and games.
 Helen Lederer presented a documentary on BBC2 to celebrate the show's 35th anniversary Here's One I Made Earlier, with a special edition of the regular programme featuring the returns of Leila Williams, John Noakes and Lesley Judd amongst many other presenters.
 Neither Noakes or Judd had appeared in the studio since leaving the programme and Williams was returning for the first time in 15 years.
 A fourth presenter, Katy Hill, was introduced in 1995, but unlike earlier decades, there was little stability in the line-up, with resignations and new additions made almost every year of the decade.
 The 1990s also saw many more live broadcasts on location, with many shot entirely away from the studio.
 Blue Peter was also one of the first television series to launch a website.
 Oliver Macfarlane replaced Bronze as editor in 1996.

-The 40th anniversary of the show was marked in 1998.
-Apart from two summer proms concerts, the most talked about event to celebrate the milestone was a trip behind LNER Peppercorn Class A2 60532 Blue Peter on an Edinburgh to London railtour.
-The special train in question was Days Out Limited's "Heart of Midlothian" from London Kings Cross to Edinburgh Waverley on Sunday 19 April 1998, with 60532 working the train from Edinburgh.
-Stuart Miles was allowed to travel on board the footplate between Newark-on-Trent and Peterborough.
-This was the stretch of track which, on 3 July 1938, saw the world speed record for steam locomotives of 126 mph set by LNER A4 Locomotive no. 4468 Mallard (a segment in the same episode showed Katy Hill exploring the National Railway Museum and viewing locomotives like Mallard, Stephenson's Rocket, Midland Compound no.1000, LMS Black 5 no.5000 and 92220 Evening Star alongside Stuart Miles helping with the servicing of 60532 in the NRM's yard).

 In October 1998, Richard Bacon was dismissed, following reports in the News of the World that he had taken cocaine.
 This incident followed shortly after the show's 40th anniversary, when many previous presenters returned for a special programme.
 Steve Hocking then replaced Macfarlane as editor, at what was regarded as a difficult period for the programme.
 He introduced a further re-arrangement of the theme tune and a new graphics package in September 1999.